What will I study?

 You will be able to choose a cognate (specialized area of focus) as part of your program of study.
 Students often choose a cognate that advances their knowledge and skills related to specific research interests.
-Examples include emphases in public health, special education, statistics, and qualitative research.
+Examples include emphases in public health, adapted physical education/activity, special education, educational sport psychology, statistics, and qualitative research.

 Dissertation (12 hours)

 The dissertation is considered the signature educational experience in most doctoral programs.
-It enables students to demonstrate their ability to lead a major research study and share the results in accordance with general practice within the scientific community.
-You will work closely with a faculty advisor to identify a suitable topic of study, construct a dissertation committee, propose a research plan, and carry out the project.
-The culminating event for most students in the program is the dissertation defense, during which the doctoral candidate presents his or her research and fields challenging questions from the dissertation committee and others who attend the presentation.
+It enables students to demonstrate their ability to lead a major research study and share the results within the scientific community.
+You will work closely with a faculty advisor to plan and conduct your dissertation.

 For additional information about curriculum or program requirements, please visit the academic bulletin.